autoamator/automaty/README.md

 logs via Logback

+more complex selenium test

 ## TODO:

-more complex selenium test
+use @before

+allure reports

+screenshots and movies in the report

 page-object in a separate project

 nexus-like repo

-allure reports

 some grid?